 Brightly colored objects, tools, and kits are more likely to capture kids’ attention than those made with muted tones, with the exception of toys intended to imitate their parents’ possessions.
 Learning tools that involve lights, music, and sounds often capture younger children’s attention, unless your child struggles with sensory challenges.

 Make sure all education materials are safe.
-Even older kids sometimes chew on objects or hold them near their mouth.
-Make sure all small objects are made with nontoxic paints and nonhazardous materials and are free of jagged or sharp edges or splinters.
+Even older kids sometimes chew on objects or hold them near their mouths.
+Make sure all small objects are made with non-toxic paints and nonhazardous materials and are free of jagged or sharp edges or splinters.

 Also, supervise your children when necessary.
 Prevent strangulation hazards by keeping an eye on young children who are using strings, ropes, scarves, and other materials they can tie.

 Investing in your child’s curiosity and creativity can pay off big down the road.
 Consider adding some of these to your education tool kit and see where their imagination goes!